 Fertility naturally declines with age — regardless of your gender — so your chances of conceiving decline as the number and quality of eggs decrease.
 Egg freezing could be an option if you:

-• Have a medical condition or need treatment that will affect your fertility, such as cancer, PCOS, or endometriosis.
+- Have a medical condition or need treatment that will affect your fertility, such as cancer, PCOS, or endometriosis.

-• You’re worried about your fertility declining but you’re not ready to have children yet (known as "elective egg freezing").
+- You’re worried about your fertility declining but you’re not ready to have children yet (known as "elective egg freezing").

-• You're transitioning from female to male and you want to preserve your fertility before you start hormone therapy or have reconstructive surgery.
+- You're transitioning from female to male and you want to preserve your fertility before you start hormone therapy or have reconstructive surgery.

-The Vaginal Microbiome and ART
+The vaginal microbiome and ART

-As you can see, there are a lot of variables that go into fertility overall and ART specifically.
+As you can see, there are a lot of variables that go into female infertility overall and ART specifically.
 But you might be wondering, does the vaginal microbiome play a role in all of this?
+Yes, it might.
+However, research is still being done.

-A recent meta analysis of 17 studies, which included 3,543 patients, found that vaginal dysbiosis in in-vitro fertilization (IVF) couples was associated both with early pregnancy loss as well as a reduction in clinical pregnancy rate.
+A recent meta-analysis of 17 studies, which included 3,543 patients, found that vaginal dysbiosis in IVF couples was associated both with early pregnancy loss as well as a reduction in clinical pregnancy rate.
+Additionally, the protective microbe Lactobacillus seems to be beneficial for ART success.

 Recurrent symptoms?
 Get Evvy's at-home vaginal microbiome test, designed by leading OB-GYNs.